 For Men:

-• Hormonal balance and ovulation
+- Hormonal regulation and ovulation

-• Blood sugar regulation
+- Blood sugar regulation and insulin sensitivity

-• Detoxification and immune support
+- Detoxification pathways and immune function

-• Cardiovascular and brain repair
+- Cardiovascular and brain repair

-• Muscle and tissue regeneration
+- Muscle and tissue regeneration

-Related: Why a healthy diet is not enough for fertility and pregnancy
+RELATED: Why a healthy diet is not enough for fertility and pregnancy

 Sleep hygiene for fertility optimization